 When you can do this every time with either foot.
 Then you know that your control is becoming first class.

 This skill uses all the best things about football.
-The ball stuck to your foot and running with it.
+The ball stuck to your foot and freedom of running with it.

 The key elements here are using the front of your foot, from your big toe to the little one, and your head should be slightly raised so you are looking up and aware of what’s around you but also able keep a keen eye on the where the ball is, stuck to the front of your foot.

-If you find an open field start with a gentle job.
+If you find an open field start with a gentle jog.
 Have the ball slightly in front of you at your feet.

 Try lifting your head as you go and keeping the ball just in front of yourself.
 When you have gone about 100 metres, turn around and jog back using the other foot doing the same thing.

 Do this as many times as you like.
 More practice never hurt anyone.
 You will be improving every time you do it.

 The aim here is to get comfortable with the ball at your feet.
 This will allow you to start running faster and faster as you keep doing the same thing.

 The end aim of this exercise is to be sprinting up and down so that you cannot even notice the ball is at your feet.

 There are many way parts of the body to control a football with, not your hand, unless you are the goalkeeper.